Valium Side Effects & Signs of Addiction

 Some of the possible Valium side effects the next day can include feeling fatigued or groggy, having a headache or feeling depressed.

-If you are physically dependent on the drug and try to stop taking it suddenly, the Valium side effects the next day can be very severe and can include withdrawal symptoms.
+If you are physically dependent on the drug and try to stop taking it suddenly, the Valium side effects the next day can be very severe and include withdrawal symptoms.
 Valium withdrawal symptoms can include headache, nausea, vomiting, cramps, tremors, increased blood pressure, confusion and the risk of developing seizures.
-Other withdrawal symptoms of Valium can be cravings, depression, panic attacks and what’s called rebound anxiety.
+Other withdrawal symptoms of Valium can be cravings, depression, panic attacks and rebound anxiety.

 Valium Side Effects with Long-Term Use

-Another Valium side effect of long-term use is addiction.
+Another side effect of long-term Valium use is addiction.
 Addiction is a disease of the brain.
 When you take a drug like Valium, it profoundly changes your brain, and your brain then compels you to continue wanting to take the drug to achieve the effects of the high.

 There are other Valium side effects with long-term use as well.